 Clinical Professor

-Planning two Metaverse courses for the Spring of 2023 focused on the “Metaverse and Media,” and the “Metaverse and Psychology.”
-Her perspectives on the social and cultural impacts of the Metaverse will be informed by her teaching and research that focuses on popular media representations of race, class, gender, and sexuality.
-She currently believes that the Metaverse will have more significance on and importance to social identity and interpersonal relationships than on the overall economy.
+Chyng-Feng recently taught two metaverse courses “Metaverse and Media,” and the “Metaverse and Psychology.”
+Her perspectives on the social and cultural impacts of emerging technologies will be informed by her teaching and research that focuses on popular media representations of race, class, gender, and sexuality.
+She currently believes that emerging technologies will have more significance on and importance to social identity and interpersonal relationships than on the overall economy.
 She is currently leading a multinational research team investigating the connections between sexual media and desires, behaviors, and relationships in nine countries.

 Anna A. Tavis, PhD